royfrancis/royfrancis.github.io/_posts/2019/2019-11-07-greece-thessaloniki/2019-11-07-greece-thessaloniki.md

 ---
 date: 2019-11-07
-title: History and culture in Thessaloniki
+title: Exploring history and culture in Thessaloniki
 slug: greece-thessaloniki
 excerpt: A short weekend away in Thessaloniki, Greece.
 category: